 Johnson City Police Beats

-Woodby was placed under arrest for aggravated assault and transported to the Washington County Detention Center where he is being held in lieu of a $40,000 bond.
-Arraignment was on Dec.
-19 in Washington County General Sessions Court.
+Rogers was placed under arrest and transported to the Washington County Detention Center where he is being held in lieu of an $8,000 bond.
+Arraignment was May 3 in Washington County Sessions Court.

 On May 5, at approximately 3 p.m., a juvenile that resides in Johnson City was arrested and charged with aggravated robbery as a result of an investigation into an incident that occurred on May 3 at approximately 5:15 p.m.
 It was reported that the juvenile held another juvenile at gunpoint while giving him orders.
 The juvenile then stole the other’s clothing and his cell phone after striking him in the head with the firearm.
 The juvenile is currently being held at the Johnson City Juvenile Detention Center.

 On May 8, officers of the Johnson City Police Department arrested Jason Summerlin, Johnson City.
 Officers stopped the vehicle Summerlin was driving for running a red light.
 After a brief investigation, K9 Pico performed a free air sniff of the vehicle where he gave a positive alert to the presence of narcotics.
 During a search of the vehicle, approximately 14 grams of suspected methamphetamine were located in the vehicle, along with unlawful drug paraphernalia.
 Summerlin was placed under arrest for possession of methamphetamine, unlawful drug paraphernalia, and failure to obey a traffic control device.

 Summerlin was transported to the Washington County Detention Center.
 He is being held on a $10,000 bond and an arraignment was on May 8.